 Using a drone or UAV pilot who does not hold this certificate will likely mean that they do not also hold the relevant insurance, or would not be able to justify to their insurer that they took the relevant steps to ensure an accident was avoidable.

-The Civil Aviation Authority publish a list of certified UAV pilots.
-Before employing the services of a drone operator, check they're on this list.
+The Civil Aviation Authority publish a list of certified drone companies.
+Before employing the services of any drone operator, make sure the CAA have approved them and are on this list.

 Our drones and equipment are fully insured and we have public liability and indemnity cover to £5m.
 Our insurance documents are available to view and download from here.